-- 3. After your cleanup, have the students look at the litter they collected.
-They can work in small groups or as a whole class to discuss the following questions: - Did you find a lot of litter?
-What kind of litter did you see most often? - Did you notice different types of litter in different locations (for example, more writing utensils by the school building or more water bottles by the soccer field?)
-Why do you think that is? - How much of the litter you found could have been recycled? - Could any of the items you found be reused instead of being thrown away? - Why is it important to pick up litter? - What would our neighborhood look like if everyone littered?
-How would you feel about living here? - What can we do to decrease the amount of litter here? - What else can we do to take care of our urban ecosystem? - 4.
+- 1. Explain to the students that you will be cleaning up litter to improve the ecosystem around you.
+This will help both the animals and the people in your community. - 2.
+Explain that you will be sorting the litter into 2 bags trash and recycling. - a.
+Items for Recycling: - i.
+Plastic bottles - ii.
+Aluminum cans (such as soda cans) - b.
+If you will be taking your recycling to a drop off location that accepts glass, you can also separate your glass.
+If you do this, glass needs to be placed in a completely separate bag from your other recyclables. - c.
+Items for Landfill/Trash: Everything else.
+Note about paper: although we can usually recycle paper, when it has been dropped as litter it is usually too damaged or dirty to be recycled so it must go in the trash bin. - 3.
+After your cleanup, have the students look at the litter they collected.
+They can work in small groups or as a whole class to discuss the following questions: - a.
+Did you find a lot of litter?
+What kind of litter did you see most often? - b.
+Did you notice different types of litter in different locations (for example, more writing utensils by the school building or more water bottles by the soccer field?)
+Why do you think that is? - c.
+How much of the litter you found could have been recycled? - d.
+Could any of the items you found be reused instead of being thrown away? - e.
+Why is it important to pick up litter? - f.
+Where would this litter end up if we don't clean it up?
+Think about our watershed.
+How would this affect Nebraska?
+How would this affect the Midwest?
+The oceans? - g.
+What would our neighborhood look like if everyone littered?
+How would you feel about living here? - h.
+What can we do to decrease the amount of litter here? - i.
+What else can we do to take care of our urban ecosystem and watershed? - 4.
 If you do this activity multiple times, have students compare what they collected the first time to what they collected during subsequent cleanup events.